 AIAM will conduct both announced and unannounced tornado and evacuation drills several times throughout the year.
 Fire drills are conducted within the first 10 days of each new quarter.
-Tornado drills are conducted during tornado season.
-Since the coronavirus pandemic, students have attended courses via Zoom and have had limited access to the building; as such, fire and tornado safety information has been posted to the Populi newsfeed during this time.
+Tornado drills are conducted monthly during tornado season.
+Fire and tornado safety information is also posted to the Populi newsfeed for the benefit of all AIAM community members.

-Chapter 5: Campus Crime Statistics
+Campus Crime Statistics